 Karen and Shirley are co-authors of The Color Vowel™ Chart, a visual-kinesthetic tool that helps learners identify, perceive and acquire the sounds of English.
 We work closely with Dr. Robin Barr, Linguist in Residence at American University, to continually ensure that the Color Vowel™ Chart is both linguistically accurate and accessible to learners of all ages and educational levels.

 Karen Taylor, Co-Founder and Director, holds a Master of Arts in TESOL from the Middlebury Institute of International Studies at Monterey and a Bachelor of Arts in English Literature from Georgetown University.
 Her teaching career started in Windhoek, Namibia, where she lived and worked for two years.
 Upon returning to the U.S., Karen joined the ESL faculty at University of Maryland; it is here, in 1999, that she created the original Color Vowel Chart.
 Karen served as Practitioner in Residence at American University for nine years, teaching graduate TESOL courses.
 She served as president of the Washington Area TESOL association from 2002-2005 and has been a regular presenter at TESOL conferences since 2001.
 In 2006, she served as a Fulbright-García Robles Senior Specialist in Mexico, where she designed and implemented a university-wide EFL program for the Universidad Autónoma de Yucatán.
-In 2009, Karen’s interest in pronunciation shifted toward L1/L2 phonological acquisition and phonemic awareness for early reading and L2 literacy.
+With the birth of her twins in, Karen’s interest in pronunciation shifted toward L1/L2 phonological acquisition and phonemic awareness for early reading and L2 literacy.
 Working with her ELTS colleagues, Karen has developed innovative research-based approaches to teaching L1/L2 vocabulary development, spoken fluency, and, most recently, spelling.
 Karen’s current projects include the development of game-based pronunciation learning apps with Blue Canoe Learning.
-She is a sometimes musician and singer-songwriter whose album, Faith & Laundry, was inspired by her time in Mexico.
+She is a musician and singer-songwriter whose album, Faith & Laundry, was inspired by her time in Mexico.